Sewing collars & leashes with an LK-1900BN bartacking machine

 If the height of the two feet aren't the same, you can adjust the "lever driving plate:"

-Those are the screws I suggested having the seller loosen for you.
+Those are screws I suggested having the seller loosen for you.
 Be aware: There is a real clamp-height adjustment under the machine's top cover (instruction manual pg 51).
 You shouldn't ever have to do that.
 These plates give you some overall height adjustment.
 You can use a dremel to elongate the holes even more than they are (for more adjustment).

 Changing work clamps